Española Island: Wildlife

 While Española Island is one of the oldest of the Galápagos Islands, this island is dying, slowly becoming a rocky, barren land with little or no vegetation.
 Its large bays, however, have soft sand and attract Galápagos sea lions.
 A major draw is the waved albatrosses since, from March to January, almost the entire world population breeds on the island.
 Another draw is the mating dances of blue-footed boobies.
 Two spots are especially popular, Gardner Bay (Bahía Gardner) with its beach and Suarez Point (Punta Suárez) because of its varied bird-life.

-This island has its own species of animals, such as the Hood mockingbird, which has a longer and more curved beak than the one on the central islands; the Española lava lizard; and the marine iguana of the subspecies venustissimus, which has red markings on its back.
+The island has its own species of animals, such as the Hood mockingbird, which has a longer and more curved beak than the one on the central islands; the Española lava lizard; and the marine iguana of the subspecies venustissimus, which has red markings on its back.
 There are also swallow-tailed gulls, Galapagos hawks, and other birds.
 The island has been recognized as an Important Bird Area (IBA) by BirdLife International.
 In January 2020, it was widely reported that a male Galápagos tortoise named Diego fathered and resurrected the island tortoise population, saving the diminishing species from near extinction.